Table of Contents

 Step 3: Use Food to Build Trust

 Food is the fastest way to train a mouse.
+So use food to build trust.

 Best treats: